Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 2. heart valve defects;

-5. occlusion of a shunt or great vessel;
+5. occlusion of a shunt or main vessel;

 7. accumulation of air in the pleural cavity and compression of the lobes of the lungs;

-8. accumulation of fluid between the sheets of the pericardium;
+8. accumulation of fluid between the layers of the pericardium;

 9. oxygen starvation of the myocardium;

-10. a shift in the acid-base balance of the body towards an increase in acidity (decrease in pH);
+10. a shift in the body’s acid-base balance towards increasing acidity (decreasing pH);

 11. sepsis;